bebrunn/Volatility-analysis-of-AMT-stock-returns/README.md

 3. **Forecasting Performance**:
    - Out-of-sample forecasting performance is compared using both rolling and expanding window forecasting schemes to assess which models offer the best predictive power.

 This project is a part of the Financial Econometrics I course, authored by Pavlína Křenková and Bernhard Brunner.

-The Jupyter Notebook is located in this repository's code folder.
+The Jupyter Notebook can be found in the repository's code folder.

 ## Installation